BishopFox/BrokenHill/docs/observations.md

 The attack tool will happily generate numerous adversarial results that cause the model to misbehave *when information is passed to it in that format*, but that have no effect on the same model when information is passed to it in the way the model expects.
 These results may be useful in edge-case scenarios, such as "I want to use an LLM with built-in restrictions to generate content that violates those restrictions *on my own machine*", but they will not be useful for attacking remote LLMs on other systems, because the interface to those LLMs will pass your chat messages in the way the model expects, not the incorrect format you used to generate the content.

-You can compare Broken Hill's template to `ollama` by examining the Broken Hill output, which will look something like this:
+You can compare Broken Hill's template to `ollama` by examining Broken Hill's debug output, which will look something like this:

 ```
 Conversation template: 'one_shot'